interrupts

 can be generated by hardware devices or by the CPU itself

-physically produced by electronic signals generated by hardware and directed to the input pins on an
+physically produced by electronic signals generated by hardware and directed to the input pins on an interrupt controller

 .